bbilger/jrestless-examples/aws/gateway/aws-gateway-guice/README.md

-# AWS API Gateway Spring Example
+# AWS API Gateway Guice Example

-Example showing how to use Spring in JRestless.
+Example showing how to use Guice in JRestless.

-Note: Spring can be used in every handler type (service, sns, apigw)!
+Note: Guice can be used in every handler type (service, sns, apigw)!

 ## Installation & Deployment